geoepi/challengeABM/ODD_Decription.md

       (distances, weights using `lambda`, `shape_gamma`, `scale_gamma`).
     - Each farm node is populated with a herd (`herd_size_range` or `total_herd_size`).
-The function `initialize_farm_status` calls `simulate_within_herd_probabilistic_b` for each farm to set up its initial agent population with their individual (probabilistically determined) disease progression timelines.
+The function `initialize_farm_status` calls each farm to set up its initial agent population with their individual (probabilistically determined) disease progression timelines.
     - Initial infections (`num_donors` or `initial_donors`) are seeded
       onto specified farms.
 - **Configuration:** Parameters are read from YAML files.
 Global